AkshatNegi19/DSA-Java/01-Two-Pointers/0167-Two-Sum-II-Input-Array-Is-Sorted/README.md

 ## Problem

-Given a sorted integer array and a target value, return the indices of the two numbers whose sum equals the target.
+Given a **1-indexed sorted integer array** `numbers` and an integer `target`, find the two numbers whose sum is equal to the target.

+Return the **1-based indices** of these two numbers.

+### Important Points

+- The array is already sorted in non-decreasing order.
+- Exactly one valid pair always exists.
-The same element cannot be used twice, and exactly one valid answer exists.
+- The same element cannot be used twice.

----
+- The returned indices must be **1-indexed**, not **0-indexed**.

 ## Pattern